fairlearn/fairlearn/docs/user_guide/adversarial.rst

    the constructor's keyword :code:`callbacks` (see :ref:`Example 2`).
    Optionally, have this function return :code:`True` to indicate early stoppings.
-#.
-The authors of :footcite:`zhang2018mitigating` have found it to be useful to maintain a global step
+#. :footcite:t:`zhang2018mitigating` have found it to be useful to maintain a global step
-   count and gradually increase :math:`\alpha` while decreasing the learning rate :math:`\mu` and maintaing :math:`\alpha \cdot \mu \rightarrow 0` as the timestep grows.
+   count and gradually increase :math:`\alpha` while decreasing the learning rate :math:`\eta` and taking :math:`\alpha \eta \rightarrow 0` over the course of iterations.
 In particular, use a callback function to perform these hyperparameter updates.
 An example can be seen in the example notebook.